plz/E-Series-Graphite-Grafana/README.md

 * `-t`: Timeout in seconds for API Calls (Default=15).
 * `-i`: E-Series ID to Poll.
 ID is bound to proxy instance.
 If not defined use all appliances known by Proxy.

+If you are not familiar with the System ID you can go to your console and execute the following:

+    curl -X GET --header "Accept: application/json" "http://myproxy.example.com:8080/devmgr/v2/storage-systems" -u ro

+And you should obtain something like:

+    "id":"0e8bf25f-247d-4f87-97f3-xxxxxxxxxx",

 Data Collection Script Configuration File
 -------------------------------------------------------------------------------
 The data collection script will need a configuration file with details on how